 $30.00-$39.99 = $7.99

 A: Our current lead time is 2-3 weeks.
-We try very hard to process orders quickly but we are often working day jobs, teaching K9NW, traveling to work at K9NW trials or attending to our own dogs.
-If you have a specific need, please make note of it in the comments section of your order and we will do our best to accommodate your request.
-You can always email email@example.com if you have questions about your order.
+We try very hard to process orders quickly but we are often working on other jobs, teaching K9NW, traveling to work at K9NW trials or attending to our own dogs.
+If you have a specific need, *PLEASE CONTACT US BEFORE YOU PLACE YOUR ORDER TO ENSURE WE CAN ACCOMMODATE YOUR NEEDS.* If we are able to meet your deadline, please make note of it in the comments section of your order as a reminder to accommodate your request.
+Please email [email protected] if you have questions about your order.

 A: Your oil vials should be stored at room temperature, ideally in an air-tight container with the caps, not the droppers.
 Keep them away from extremes of temperature and never expose to an open flame.
 Please store your oils where your dogs cannot access them.
 Dogs should not come in contact with the full bottle of oil, as they might accidentally swallow it or break the glass.